aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README-Infrastructure.md

 Although it is handy to get emails when certain account budget thresholds have been met, it is both useful and important to check by-the-minute account spending on the console: [https://console.aws.amazon.com/billing/home](https://console.aws.amazon.com/billing/home).

-#### Q: I'm only submitting to the parallel track and not the cloud track.
+#### I'm only submitting to the parallel track and not the cloud track.
 Do I need a worker image?

 No. If you are submitting to the parallel track only, you do not need a worker image.
 For the parallel track, we will assume that the leader manages all threading and communications within the single (multi-core) compute node.